-2.8 What Is an Oracle Home?
+2.8 What Is an Oracle Home and the Oracle Common Home?

-An Oracle home contains installed files necessary to host a specific product.
+An Oracle home contains installed files necessary to host a specific component or software suite.
 For example, the SOA Oracle home contains a directory that contains binary and library files for Oracle SOA Suite.

 An Oracle home resides within the directory structure of the Middleware home.
 Each Oracle home can be associated with multiple Oracle instances or Oracle WebLogic Server domains.
+There can be multiple Oracle homes within each Middleware home.